AdityaNambiar/ReactFunctional/README.md

-A ReactJS web application that is built to be production ready (currently learning & working to make changes) and has a node server to communicate with the help of relative URL.
+A Angular web application that is built to be production ready (currently learning & working to make changes) and has a node server to communicate with the help of relative URL.

 Speciality of this react application is that it demonstrates use of React Hooks in functional components.